Answered By: Terri Bogan Last Updated: Jan 05, 2021 Views: 167541

-With MLA style, you need to cite the Bible two ways: in the text of your paper, and on your Works Cited page.
+With MLA style (8th ed.), you need to cite the Bible in the text of your paper and on your Works Cited page as described below.

 In Text (parenthetical references)

-You do not need to identify the version in subsequent references unless you switch to a different version:
+- You only need to identify the version in subsequent citations if you switch to a different version of the Bible.

-Note: A period separates the chapter and verse.
+- A period (instead of the typical colon) separates the chapter and verse.

 The Holy Bible: New International Version.
-Grand Rapids, MI: Zondervan, 1984.
-Print.
+Zondervan, 1984.

 The New Oxford Annotated Bible.
-Ed.
-Michael D. Coogan.
-New York: Oxford University Press, 2007.
-Print.
+Edited by Michael D. Coogan, Oxford University Press, 2007.

 For more help, click on the link, below.